awsdocs/GuidesPatternsSolutions/README.md

 For HTML and PDF versions of the guides included in this repo, see the Enterprise GPS website.
 For a complete set of migration patterns, see the [Migration Pattern Library](https://mpl-proserve.amazonaws.com/).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.
+If you'd like to contribute changes and improvements, create a pull request.
+(See [detailed instructions](https://aws.amazon.com/blogs/aws/aws-documentation-is-now-open-source-and-on-github/.)

 ## License Summary